xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 In the first section, the user has to wait for the owner of the contract to mint and send them an NFT.
 In the second section, the user can request to mint and receive an NFT themselves.

-## 3. Adding an end time, an admin, and an enabled flag
+## 3. Adding restrictions: a whitelist, an end time, an admin, and an enabled flag

 We're still missing some very common features for NFT minting contracts:

+1. A whitelist that restricts minting to whitelisted addresses
+2. The ability to add/remove addresses from the whitelist
-1. A start and end time
+3. A start* and end time
-2. The ability to enable or disable the mint
+4. The ability to enable or disable the mint
-3. An admin that can alter #1 and #2

-To keep things simple, we're not going to set a start time, but we'll add the other functionality to the contract.
+5. An admin model: restricting using these functions to an assigned admin account

+*We don't add a start time in this tutorial for the sake of brevity since it's very similar to adding an end time.

 ### Adding the new configuration options